rschmehl/vplot3d/README.md

 ## Installation

-1. Locally clone the repository of download it as zip-file.
+1. Locally clone the repository or download it as zip-file and unpack it.
 2. Go to the root-folder (where the file `pyproject.toml` resides.)
-3. Create a virtual environment.
+3. Create a virtual environment (in this case `.venv`):
    ```bash
    python -m venv .venv
    ```
-4. Activate the virtual environment.
+4. Activate the virtual environment:

    ```bash
    # linux